williamscott701/NK/docs/DEPLOYMENT.md

 The deployment workflow:
 1. Builds the project locally with `npm run build`
-2. Updates the `dist/` folder in the `main` branch
+2. Copies built files from `dist/` to the root of the `main` branch
-3. Pushes the built `dist/` folder to GitHub
+3. Pushes the built files to GitHub
-4. GitHub Pages automatically serves from the `main` branch
+4. GitHub Pages automatically serves from the root of the `main` branch

 ## Manual Deployment